Intensive Therapeutic Care Program – Guardianship Youth

-Yarrow Place's Intensive Therapeutic Care Program provides support for young people who are under the Guardianship of the Minister.
-It is a partnership model which provides a targeted service for young people who are identified as having absconding behaviours and/or who are at risk of sexual exploitation.
+Yarrow Place's Intensive Therapeutic Care Program – Guardianship Youth provides support for young people who are under Guardianship.
+It is a partnership model with the Department of Child Protection (DCP) which provides a targeted service for young people who are identified as having absconding behaviours and/or who are at risk of sexual exploitation.

 The service also contributes to sector development through training and consultation around working with ‘at risk’ young people via a therapeutic care framework.